cogdog/ds106bank/README.md

 ## What Can You Build With This?
 This Wordpress Theme is modeled after the original [DS106 Open Assignment Bank](http://assignments.ds106.us/) developed for the open digital storytelling course [DS106](http://ds106.us).

-Other known instances of banks include:
+The banks we know of include:

 * [All The Toys](http://www.allthetoys.org/)
 * [Box of Magic Web Tricks](https://cog.dog/roo/box/) Alan Levine, ISS Institute Tour Workshops, Nov 2017